 10.8 Have you had any information security incidents involving data in your area over the past financial year that you did not record on the corporate security incident reporting tool?
 Yes /No There haven't been any information security incidents in 2021-22 and therefore there are no recorded incidents.
 It is recognised that security incidents involving data and information handling will happen and it is important that business areas are comfortable reporting these when they have occurred.
 Areas that have reported or have nothing to report would provide the highest assurance in this category, Failure to report or inconsistent reporting would provide less assurance.
 Please include brief details of how many; when; what were the circumstances; whether personal data was involved.
 An IAO checklist for dealing with security incidents involving data can be found on the intranet.
 Please open the document and refer to section 5.

-11. Health & Safety
+11. Health & Safety 1 11.1 Have you assessed if you have designated essential workers, and have all COVID related risk assessments been completed?
 Yes/ No GCRB is not considered to have designated essential workers.
 Covid-19 occupational risk assessment and Covid-19 Wellbeing form require to be completed and regularly reviewed.
+11.2 Are all of your staff aware of the facility to request home working equipment?
 Yes/ No Yes, all GCRB staff have been provided by with equipment to facilitate remote working.
 The Covid-19 Homeworking Equipment mailbox should be used for requests.
 Guidance on Home Working equipment and set up is on the Intranet.
+11.3 Do you have an appointed and trained Health and Safety Liaison Officer?
 Yes/ No The Executive Director is responsible for Health and Safety and is supported by the Executive Team.
 Health and Safety Liaison Officers perform key health and safety functions which help managers discharge their own responsibilities.
 In particular, local health and safety inductions and first point of contact for Display Screen Equipment queries.
+11.4 Do you have a mechanism to keep in contact with staff who work for you?
 Yes/ No The Executive Team usually meet twice a week (normally Tuesday and Thursday).
 Additional meetings are organised as required.
 Managers are encouraged to stay connected with staff who are working from home.
-Yes/ No Yes/ No Yes/NoYes, all GCRB staff have been provided by with equipment to facilitate remote working.Yes/NoThe Executive Director is responsible for Health and Safety and is supported by the Executive Team.Yes/NoThe Executive Team usually meet twice a week (normally Tuesday and Thursday).
-Additional meetings are organised as